dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/core-versions.md

 ## EOL version support

-All dbt Core versions with the support level of EOL will no longer receive bug fixes.
+All dbt Core versions with an end-of-life (EOL) support level will no longer receive bug fixes.
 To continue receiving bug fixes, dbt Labs recommends upgrading to a newer version.

 In the future, we intend to align dbt Cloud support with dbt Core support.
 You will receive plenty of advance notice before any changes take place.